a-windisch/flight_trajectories/README.md

 One interesting aspect to look into is, for example, the quality of the descent for the touch-and-go maneuver.
 I therefore isolated the data that corresponds to the final approach for Runway 18 at KSLO and clipped it off at touch-down, where I determined this point by eyeballing the altitude data.
 Here are the data points in question, displayed on Open Streetmap.
 ![](landing1_map.png)

 When flying a stabilized approach, one should try to establish a constant descent rate throughout the approach, so, under ideal conditions, this would amount to a linear function (up to the point of flare).
-Here is a plot of the altitude profile of the short final approach to RW 18 at KSLO in meters MSL as a function of the touch down point on the runway, also in meters.
+Here is a plot of the altitude profile of the short final approach to RW 18 at KSLO in meters MSL as a function of distance to the touch down point on the runway, also in meters.
 ![](ldg1.png)

 ### 3 Taxiing after arriving at KSUS (flight 2)